saturnlighting/literature-review/README.md

 “Street lighting is an additional factor that appear to improve cycling safety” (Reynolds et al. 2009).

+“The most important variables influencing non-motorist injury severity are the age of the individual (the elderly are more injury-prone), the speed limit on the roadway (higher speed limits lead to higher injury severity levels), location of crashes (those at signalized intersections are less severe than those elsewhere), and time-of-day” (Eluru, Bhat, and Hensher 2008).

 “Darkness without streetlights increases the probability of fatal injury by 110.9% in accidents compared to accidents occurring in daylight or